 Restrictions of Use

-When buying off-the-plan units they often come with restrictions on their appearance (covenants) and use (easements).
-For example, the external colours might be mandated.
+Off-the-plan properties often come with restrictions on their appearance (covenants) and use (easements).
+For example, the external colours might be mandated and cannot be changed even after the property is completed.
 Make sure you check the contract for these restrictions.

 Risk of Delays